 Kartchner Caverns State Park on Highway 90 in Benson offers cave tours of the most recently opened state park in Cochise County.
 Other activities include camping, picnicking and hiking.
-KArtchner Caverns was named named 2017 "Best Arizona Attraction" by USA Today Readers' Choice.
-Kartchner won "Best Cave in the USA" from the same readers' group in 2016.
+Kartchner Caverns was named named 2017 "Best Arizona Attraction" by USA Today Readers' Choice, a year after being named "Best Cave in the USA" from the same readers' group.

 Whitewater Draw Wildlife Area, an outstanding waterfowl habitat, provides fantastic opportunities for wildlife watching, especially in winter when Sandhill Cranes migrate through the area.
 Arizona Game and Fish currently manages Whitewater Draw for waterfowl, cranes, and other wetland associated birds.

 The Bureau of Land Management (BLM) manages and protects lands, natural attractions and sensitive areas.
 Recreational opportunities abound on BLM land in Arizona, including hiking, bicycling, camping and picnicking, horseback riding, rock climbing, geocaching, visiting historic sites and more.
 For a complete list of areas in southeastern Arizona, visit the Safford Field Office or Tucson Field Office.

-San Pedro Riparian National Conservation Area, extending along the San Pedro River from Benson, to the Mexican border, the riparian area is an invaluable habitat for wildlife and birds.
-The area gives you miles of opportunities to enjoy birding, hiking and other outdoor activities.
+San Pedro Riparian National Conservation Area, extends along the San Pedro River from Benson to the Mexican border.
+The riparian area is an invaluable habitat for wildlife and birds.
+It provides miles of opportunities to enjoy birding, hiking and other outdoor activities.